2024 College Football Playoff National Championship: Michigan

 Michigan finished the regular season with a perfect 12–0 record, having concluded their Big Ten schedule with a rivalry win over Ohio State, 30–24.
 As Ohio State also entered the game undefeated, the Big Ten Conference East Division championship was on the line and Michigan's win and subsequent division title earned them a berth to the 2023 Big Ten Football Championship Game against the West Division champion Iowa.
 They defeated Iowa in a 26–0 shutout to claim their third consecutive conference championship; the Associated Press said that Iowa "never had a chance" in the game and remarked that Michigan was likely to claim the No. 1 seed in the playoff, which they ultimately did.
-The Wolverines defeated No. 4 Alabama in their semifinal game at the Rose Bowl in overtime, giving them a national championship berth.
+The Wolverines defeated No. 4 Alabama in their semi-final game at the Rose Bowl in overtime, giving them a national championship berth.

 Michigan entered the title game with a 14–0 record.
 They were seeking their first national championship since 1997, when they defeated Washington State in the Rose Bowl and were named national champions by the AP Poll, FWAA, and the NFF.
 Their last outright national championship was in 1948, when they finished undefeated at 9–0.
-This was Michigan's third appearance in the College Football Playoff after semifinal losses to Georgia in 2021 and TCU in 2022; their semifinal win over Alabama was their first CFP victory.
+This was Michigan's third appearance in the College Football Playoff after semi-final losses to Georgia in 2021 and TCU in 2022; their semi-final win over Alabama was their first CFP victory.

 The game was played during an ongoing investigation into allegations of sign-stealing by Michigan Wolverines staff members.
 The scandal was a major headline for the team throughout the season; it centered around an allegation and subsequent investigations by the NCAA and Big Ten as to whether Michigan violated an NCAA bylaw regarding the scouting of future opponents.
 Connor Stalions, a Michigan football staffer, was cited by allegations as having attended more than 35 games to scout future opponents.
 Head coach Jim Harbaugh, who denied knowledge of the scouting, was suspended by the Big Ten for the team's last three regular season games against Penn State, Maryland, and Ohio State.
 He had previously served a suspension for the team's first three games of the season, against East Carolina, UNLV, and Bowling Green, as the result of a self-imposed sanction regarding recruiting violations.